Maninder1220/DevOps-ProJ/README.md

 # DevOps-ProJ

-# 1. Bash Script Project | U R  in Branch : bash
+# 1. Ruby on Rails - API | You are on Ruby Branch